Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_firmware.md

   * Jumpering the erase jumper

   ![firmware_update_02_erase_pins.jpg](/manual/configuration/firmware_update_02_erase_pins.jpg =400x)
 * Remove the erase jumper once the Diag LED lights up.
 This means you are successfully in programming mode.
+On the MB6HC board it will light up very dimly.
+On the MB6XD board it will not light up at all, so just wait a few seconds before removing it.
 ![firmware_update_01_reset_switch.jpg](/manual/configuration/firmware_update_01_reset_switch.jpg =400x)
-* then press the **Reset** button (if one is present).
+* Then press the **Reset** button (if one is present).

-Now use either Bossa or SAM-BA to flash the firmware to the Duet.
+* Now use either Bossa or SAM-BA to flash the firmware to the Duet (see below).
+* Duet 3 MB6XD only: if you moved the Driver Enable Polarity Select jumper, move it back to the original position.

 ## {.tabset}